cube3power/atsd/rule-engine/notifications/webhook.md

 ## Content Types

-You can choose to send the payload as a `JSON` document or an html form.
+You can choose to send the payload as a `JSON` document or HTML form parameters.

 * `application/json`
 * `application/x-www-form-urlencoded`

 ## Headers

-The request will include the standard HTTP headers such as Content-Length, Content-Type, User-Agent etc.
+The request will include standard HTTP headers: Content-Length, Content-Type, User-Agent, Host, Connection, Accept-Encoding.

 ## Message Signature